Prostate Cancer Screening and the 4Kscore Test

-Prostate cancer is the second most common cancer in men in the United States — in fact, it is estimated that 1 in 9 men will be diagnosed with prostate cancer in his lifetime.1 Early detection of prostate cancer may lead to a better prognosis.
+Prostate cancer is the second most common cancer in men in the United States -- in fact, it is estimated that 1 in 9 men will be diagnosed with prostate cancer in his lifetime.1 Early detection of prostate cancer may lead to a better prognosis.
 However, there is no general consensus on whether or not to regularly test healthy men for prostate cancer.2,3

 Diagnosing prostate cancer

-Digital rectal exam (DRE) — This is a manual exam, where a doctor uses a gloved, lubricated finger inserted into the rectum to examine the prostate gland.
+- Digital rectal exam (DRE) -- This is a manual exam, where a doctor uses a gloved, lubricated finger inserted into the rectum to examine the prostate gland.
 If texture, shape, or size abnormalities are detected, further tests may be ordered

-Prostate-specific antigen (PSA) test -- This is a blood test to check for the level of PSA in your blood.
+- Prostate-specific antigen (PSA) test -- This is a blood test to check for the level of PSA in your blood.
 Though a small amount if PSA is normal, a higher level may indicate infection, inflammation, or potentially cancer of the prostate

-Ultrasound — A secondary step to prostate cancer diagnosis, a doctor may use a transrectal ultrasound to evaluate your prostate.
+- Ultrasound -- A secondary step to prostate cancer diagnosis, a doctor may use a transrectal ultrasound to evaluate your prostate.
 This involves inserting an ultrasonic wand into the rectum to use sound waves to create a picture of the prostate gland

-Prostate biopsy — Your doctor may recommend a needle biopsy procedure to extract cells from the prostate to look for the presence of cancer cells
+- Prostate biopsy -- Your doctor may recommend a needle biopsy procedure to extract cells from the prostate to look for the presence of cancer cells

-MRI Fusion — This is a newer technology that is gaining more presence in the detection of prostate cancer.
+- MRI Fusion -- This is a newer technology that is gaining more presence in the detection of prostate cancer.
 Fusion technology blends the images from an MRI scan with those from a transrectal ultrasound to create a clearer image of the prostate

 What is the 4Kscore test?

 A new development in prostate cancer screening may be able to use a simple blood draw to indicate a man’s risk for developing prostate cancer.
 This may guide healthcare professionals as to whether further or regular screening should be recommended.
 The 4Kscore test is a blood test that identifies the presence of four different PSA markers—total PSA, free PSA, intact PSA, and human kallikrein-related peptidase.4,5 These four markers have been shown to indicate a man’s risk for aggressive prostate cancer.5

 How does the 4Kscore test impact screening?

 In addition, because the 4Kscore does not require a biopsy, biopsies may be able to be reduced in clinical practice as a diagnostic tool of the 4Kscore test is used.
 Alternatively, a high-risk 4Kscore may be used to refer a patient for biopsy and detect cancer at an earlier stage, possibly preventing a negative outcome for the patient.
 And men with a low-risk score may be able to safely skip an unnecessary diagnostic biopsy.4,5